 Bento for Business Additional Features

 - Auto rental collision damage waiver: Receive primary rental coverage when you rent a car for business.
-You may be reimbursed for up to the actual cash value of the vehicle in case of collision or theft.
+You may be reimbursed for up to the cash value of the vehicle in case of collision or theft.
 If the rental is for personal reasons, coverage is supplemental to your personal automobile insurance.

 - Purchase protection: When you use your Bento for Business prepaid debit card, and your purchase is stolen or damaged within the first 90 days, you’re covered up to $10,000 per claim and $50,000 per year.
 The item will either be repaired or replaced, or you will be reimbursed.

 - Accounting system export: Enjoy real-time sync with QuickBooks or other software.

 Netspend Small Business Prepaid Card: Best for 10 or Fewer Cards